core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Instead, protecting requests with the Echo Option by using the pairwise mode of Group OSCORE as described in {{sec-pairwise-protection-req}} prevents the attack in {{ssec-unicast-requests}}.
 In fact, only the exact server involved in the Echo exchange is able to derive the correct pairwise key used by the client to protect the request including the Echo Option.

 In either case, an internal on-path adversary would not be able to mix up the Echo Option value of two different unicast requests, sent by a same client to any two different servers in the group.
-In fact, this would require the adversary to forge the client's counter signature in both such requests.
+In fact, if the group mode was used, this would require the adversary to forge the client's counter signature in both such requests.
 As a consequence, each of the two servers remains able to selectively accept a request with the Echo Option only if it is waiting for that exact integrity-protected Echo Option value, and is thus the intended recipient.

 # No Verification of Signatures in Group Mode # {#sec-no-source-auth}